Fair trade: Rise of labeling initiatives

 Sales of fair trade products only took off with the arrival of the first Fairtrade certification initiatives.
-Although buoyed by growing sales, fair trade had been generally confined to small worldshops scattered across Europe and, to a lesser extent, North America. that these shops were too disconnected from the rhythm and the lifestyle of contemporary developed societies.
+Although buoyed by growing sales, fair trade had been generally confined to small worldshops scattered across Europe and, to a lesser extent, North America.
 The inconvenience of going to them to buy only a product or two was too high even for the most dedicated customers.
 The only way to increase sale opportunities was to offer fair trade products where consumers normally shop, in large distribution channels.
 The problem was to find a way to expand distribution without compromising consumer trust in fair trade products and in their origins.

 A solution was found in 1988, when the first fair trade certification initiative, Max Havelaar, was created in the Netherlands under the initiative of Nico Roozen, Frans Van Der Hoff, and Dutch development NGO Solidaridad.
 The independent certification allowed the goods to be sold outside the worldshops and into the mainstream, reaching a larger consumer segment and boosting fair trade sales significantly.
 The labeling initiative also allowed customers and distributors alike to track the origin of the goods to confirm that the products were really benefiting the producers at the end of the supply chain.

 The concept caught on: in ensuing years, similar non-profit Fairtrade labelling organizations were set up in other European countries and North America.
 In 1997, a process of convergence among "LIs" ("Labeling Initiatives") led to the creation of Fairtrade Labelling Organizations International, an umbrella organization whose mission is to set fair trade standards, support, inspect, and certify disadvantaged producers, and harmonize the fair trade message across the movement.

 In 2002, FLO launched an International Fairtrade Certification Mark.
 The goals were to improve the visibility of the Mark on supermarket shelves, facilitate cross border trade, and simplify procedures for both producers and importers.
 The certification mark is used in more than 50 countries and on dozens of different products, based on FLO's certification for coffee, tea, rice, bananas, mangoes, cocoa, cotton, sugar, honey, fruit juices, nuts, fresh fruit, quinoa, herbs and spices, wine, footballs, etc.

 With ethical labeling, consumers can take moral responsibility for their economic decisions and actions.
 This supports the notion of fair trade practices as "moral economies".
 The presence of labeling gives consumers the feeling of "doing the right thing" with a simple purchase.

 Labeling practices place the burden of getting certification on the producers in the Global South, furthering inequality between the Global North and the Global South.
 The process of securing certification is burdensome and expensive.
 Northern consumers are able to make a simple choice while being spared these burdens and expenses.